Building a connected micro-certification ecosystem

 Partners: University of Waterloo, Electricity Human Resources Canada

-Pilot: Adapt existing content to issue micro-certifications to health care workers in health coaching and patient navigation.
+Pilot: Create new content to issue stackable micro-certifications in patient navigation.

 What is a micro-certification?